VietKhoaNguyen/Final-Project/README.md

 ### Uniform Model

 The uniform model has the highest entropy because PINs are close to evenly distributed.
 Attack success is very low because there are no strong patterns to exploit.
 This model represents ideal random PIN selection.

 ---

 ### Biased Model

 The biased model has lower entropy than the uniform model.
 Some PINs appear much more frequently than others.
 Frequency-ranked and rule-based attacks perform much better against this model than random guessing.
 This shows that human bias reduces practical security.

 ---

 ### Leakage Model

 The leakage model has the lowest security among the three models.
 Personal-information-based PINs become highly probable.

-Leakage-assisted attacks and frequency-ranked attacks achieve higher success rates.
+Leakage-assisted and frequency-ranked attacks achieve the highest success rates.
 This shows that personal information can significantly increase attack effectiveness.

 ---

 ### Defense Study Interpretation

 Weak PIN blacklisting reduces the success rate of frequency-ranked attacks by removing the most common PINs.
 The larger the blacklist size, the more the attacker loses access to high-probability guesses.
 However, blacklisting does not completely solve the problem because users may still choose other predictable PINs.

-Therefore, weak PIN blacklisting should be considered a simple defensive improvement, not a complete security mechanism.
+Weak PIN blacklisting should be considered a simple defensive improvement, not a complete security mechanism.

 ---

 ## UML Diagrams

-The project includes UML diagrams for system explanation and thesis documentation.
+The project includes UML diagrams saved in the `png` folder for system explanation and thesis documentation.

 The diagrams include:

 1. Use Case Diagram
 2. Class Diagram
-3. Component Diagram
+3. System Architecture Diagram
 4. Activity Diagram - Generate PIN Distribution
 5. Activity Diagram - Run Attack Simulation
-6. Activity Diagram - Compute Security Metrics
+6. Activity Diagram - Evaluation and Visualization
-7. Activity Diagram - Weak PIN Blacklisting Defense
+7. Activity Diagram - Defense Study
 8. Sequence Diagram - Generate PIN Distribution
 9. Sequence Diagram - Run Attack Simulation
 10. Sequence Diagram - Leakage-Assisted Attack